 The incoming streams are transmuxed and transcoded in realtime by Clevercast to streams that can be delivered using HLS.
-We use global CDNs (Amazon CloudFront, Akamai, Fastly) for global delivery, so viewers anywhere in the world will receive the stream from a local server.
+We use global CDNs (currently Akamai) for global delivery, so viewers anywhere in the world will receive the stream from a local server.

 Note: since global CDNs have substantial price differences per region, we also offer the option to only deliver the stream through European server regions.
 For high volumes of data traffic (20 TB or more) you can request a custom price based on the estimated location of your audience.